 |2012||Massachusetts||South Shore Hospital||$750,000||800,000|

 |2011||Vermont||Health Net Inc.||$55,000||1,500,000|

 There is no private cause of action in HIPAA, so it is not possible for a patient or health plan member to file a HIPAA violation lawsuit when their privacy has been violated or their protected health information has been impermissibly disclosed.
 That does not mean that legal action cannot be taken to recover damages, only that a HIPAA violation lawsuit is not possible.
 Instead, a lawsuit would need to be filed for violations of state laws or other federal laws where there is a private cause of action.
 Several states do allow patients to sue providers for unauthorized disclosures of their medical records, including New York, Massachusetts, and Missouri.

-There have been previous cases in Connecticut where a HIPAA violation lawsuit has been filed and rejected, but in the case of Emily Byrne, the case was allowed to proceed.
+There have been previous cases in Connecticut where a HIPAA violation lawsuit has been filed and dismissed, but in the case of Emily Byrne, the case was allowed to proceed.
 Further, a majority decision by the Supreme Court has created a new state law that allows patients to sue providers for damages arising from unauthorized disclosures of medical records.

 The HIPAA violation lawsuit was filed by Byrne after Avery Center for Obstetrics and Gynecology disclosed her medical records in response to a subpoena, without first obtaining consent or even informing Byrne.
 Byrne alleged HIPAA created a standard of care for medical records, and if those records were released without authorization, that standard is violated.